michellejm/ConflictUrbanism-InfraPolitics/Tutorials/07_Webmap.md

 1. Mumbai: Add a timeline slider to your map using Leaflet timeline plugin

-2. Johannesburg: Select which layers to display using Leaflet layers control plugin
+2. Johannesburg: Multiple census layers on a leaflet map using Leaflet layers control plugin

 3. Medellín: Show distance metrics using the Route360 plugin

 * Using the geojson we exported from [Tutorial 3](https://github.com/michellejm/ConflictUrbanism-InfraPolitics/blob/master/Tutorials/03_Annotation.md), you will make a map with a timeline slider that makes popups appear in a sequence.
-Advanced options are to make the timeline animated, use custom markers, and add the georeferenced map as a tile layer.

 * Using QGIS, you will export the census data we joined to the microunit layer and the mines in Johannesburg both as geojsons.
-Youw ill then style these layers and add them as layers in Leaflet.
+You will then style these layers and add them as layers in Leaflet.

 * Using the API for the Route360 plugin, you will make a map illustrating how far someone can get walking or driving in Medellín.

-You will make a map of distances based on travel time in Medellín.
-You will use the Route360 tool to make 2 maps of Medellín, a basic one showing the drivable distance in 5, 15, and 25 minutes.
-You will then make a second webmap with a scale bar and the outline of the city layered on top.
-You will export a geojson of this that you will then look at in QGIS and use for further analysis.

-OR

-* You will make a many layered map of Johannesburg highlighting the different demographic groups living near to the mines.

 ### Set Up (For ALL Projects)